Connect with others who understand.

 Needle Biopsy

 When doctors want to sample tissue to look for cancer, they use a needle biopsy.
-The area where cancer is suspected is numbed, and a hollow needle is inserted there to remove tissue.
+The area where cancer is suspected is numbed, and then a hollow needle is inserted to remove tissue.
 The biopsy is then analyzed for cancer cells.

 Fine Needle Aspiration Biopsy